fabric8io/fabric8/docs/getStarted.md

     export OPENSHIFT_HOST=`ipconfig getifaddr en1`
     echo $OPENSHIFT_HOST

-If you still don't have an IP address in the **OPENSHIFT_HOST** environment variable, try figure oit out and just specify it explicity :).
-(E.g. look in your operating system settings etc).
+If you still don't have an IP address in the **OPENSHIFT_HOST** environment variable, try just running:

+    ifconfig

+and seeing if you can spot one.
+If not try figure it out yourself; e.g. look in your operating system settings.

 Now lets setup the **openshifthost** alias: